ryskit/amazon-cognito-identity-management-workshop/docs/01-user-auth.md

 ## Run the website locally

-1. From your Cloud9 workspace, select the terminal window and when you are within your **~/environment/aws-serverless-workshops/Auth/website** directory, run the following command to start the local web server
+1. From your Cloud9 workspace, select the terminal window and when you are within your **~/environment/amazon-cognito-identity-management-workshop/website** directory, run the following command to start the local web server

     ```
     yarn start
     ```

-    Wait for the development server to start.
-You can ignore any message saying *Compiled with warnings* as we will resolve these warnings as we add our functionality to the application.
+    !!! info "Wait for the development server to start.
+You can ignore any message saying *Compiled with warnings* as we will resolve these warnings as we add our functionality to the application."

 2. Now that the development server has started, click **Preview Running Application** in the top of the screen next to the Run button.